CiroStat/sugo-popup-order-tracker/README.md

 A lightweight operational tracking and analytics tool designed for pop-up food events.

 The application is not a POS system and does not handle payments.
 SUGO already relies on the POS systems of the restaurants, bars and venues hosting our events.
-This application was built to solve a different problem: independently tracking what actually leaves our counter and turning that activity into structured, analysable data.
+This application was built to solve a different problem: independently tracking products served during each event and turning that activity into structured, analysable data.

 Why I Built This